ixmaps/IXmapsClient/README.md

 # raw-sockets-ng install

 You will need node and build tools for your OS installed. https://github.com/creationix/nvm seems to work well.
+Once installed, use `nvm install iojs`

 `$ npm install`